rondevera/jslintmate/README.markdown

 Options
 -------

-If JSLint is too strict for your taste, you can add JSLint options to the top of each JS file.
+If JSLint is too strict for your taste, you can add options to the top of each JS file.
 These serve as a barebones code style guide, and let a whole team keep their standards synced.
 For example:

     /*jslint  browser:  true,
               eqeqeq:   true,